 Step 1: Visit the Mastercard Foundation Scholars Program at the University of Cape Town website

-To apply for a Mastercard Foundation scholarship at the University of Cape Town, applicants will need to visit The Mastercard Foundation Scholars Program at The University of Cape Town website.
-On the home page, click the ‘APPLYING TO BE A SCHOLAR’ button on the home page, which will direct the applicant to The Mastercard Foundation Scholars Program at The University of Cape Town scholarship application forms.
+To apply for a Mastercard Foundation scholarship at the University of Cape Town, applicants will need to visit The Mastercard Foundation Scholars Program at the University of Cape Town website.
+On the home page, click the ‘APPLY’ button image, which will direct the applicant to The Mastercard Foundation Scholars Program at The University of Cape Town scholarship application forms.

-Carefully refer to the Terms of Reference and Conditions of Award documents for undergraduate applicants attached to this pack, prior to completing the undergraduate scholarship application form.
+Carefully refer to the Terms of Reference and Conditions of Award document for undergraduate applicants attached to this pack, prior to completing the undergraduate scholarship application form.

 Step 2: Join the Mastercard Foundation Scholars Program site on Vula